secureCodeBox/documentation/docs/how-tos/scope.md

     - "nmap.org"
 ```

-### Option 2: create a hostname alias for all deployed scanners
+### Option 2: Create a Hostname Alias for All Deployed Scanners

 A more fool-proof solution is to ensure that the hostname field is available in the same place for each scanner.
 When deploying your scanner, you can define `scopeLimiterAliases`.